A young woman, Jaycie Westphal, standing in front of lush green plants and trees.

 Jaycie Westphal

 The mind is a powerful tool.
 It allows us to think, plan, and solve problems.
 It can also lead us to overthink, ruminate, and fixate on things outside of our control.
-When the power of the mind takes over, we become disconnected: with ourselves, with others, and with the present moment.
+When the power of the mind takes over, we become disconnected with ourselves, with others, and with the present moment.
 We can address some of this disconnection by creating change in our thoughts, feelings, and behaviors.
 However, the mind is only one aspect of our holistic self as there are deeply rooted connections that exist between our mind and our body.
 Each of our bodies store “data” on a cellular level: memories, experiences, and emotions.
 The mind may seem in charge, but the body is responding to the same stimuli and beyond.
 Since our bodies act as a storage container, we hold onto data from our past that our mind can not even put into words.
 This means if we truly want to reconnect with our present experiences, we must account for the mind as well as the body.

 Jaycie utilizes an integrative approach informed by person-centered and somatic therapies that will address your mind and your body.
 Person-centered therapy supports your full potential, while somatic therapies bridge the mind-body connection.
 Adjunct supports offered in session include yoga, aerial yoga, meditation, tapping, breath techniques, and affirmations.
 All of these modalities take place in the present moment with your present experiences.
-Jaycie is adept at creating a safe, affirmative space where others can freely explore their identities, areas of concern, the mind-body connection, and lived experiences.
+Jaycie is adept at creating a safe, affirmative space where others can freely explore identities, areas of concern, the mind-body connection, and lived experiences.
 This allows us to completely reconnect with ourselves, with others, and with the present moment.

 To further her professional development, Jaycie completed her 200-hour yoga teacher training and aerial yoga training which certifies her as a Registered Yoga Teacher (RYT-200) and an Aerial Yoga Teacher (Level 1).
 Both of these processes provide us the opportunity to release stored body data through the use of movement, meditation, breath, and body awareness.
 We can learn invaluable information about ourselves simply by noticing how we show up in a yoga pose.